akim67212/My-Cybersecurity-Portfolio/Apply filters to SQL queries/Apply filters to SQL queries.md

 ![lab4](https://github.com/user-attachments/assets/b4133915-81f4-462f-a262-8d961e8e62e8)

 The first part of the screenshot is my query, and the second part is a portion of the output.
 This query returns all employees in the Marketing department in the East building.
-First, I started by selecting all data from the employees table.
-Then, I used a WHERE clause with AND to filter for employees who work in the Marketing department and in the East building.
-I used LIKE with East% as the pattern to match because the data in the office column represents the East building with the specific office number.
-The first condition is the department \= 'Marketing' portion, which filters for employees in the Marketing department.
-The second condition is the office LIKE 'East%' portion, which filters for employees in the East building.
+First, I started by selecting all data from the <mark>employees</mark> table.
+Then, I used a <mark>WHERE</mark> clause with <mark>AND</mark> to filter for employees who work in the Marketing department and in the East building.
+I used <mark>LIKE</mark> with <mark>East%</mark> as the pattern to match because the data in the office column represents the East building with the specific office number.
+The first condition is the <mark>department \= 'Marketing'</mark> portion, which filters for employees in the Marketing department.
+The second condition is the <mark>office LIKE 'East%'</mark> portion, which filters for employees in the East building.

 ## Retrieve employees in Finance or Sales